epomatti/azure-iot-solution/README.md

 This will copy the prepared files to the IoT Edge device VM.

-Now in the remote VM shell, run the installation script:
+Now, in the remote VM shell, run the installation script:

 ```sh
 # Run remotelly in the Azure VM shell